 I am researching the relationship between fields, roads, and bicycles.

 Where do we go from here? responds to ideas of time, communication and learning, including how these have been impacted through a global pandemic.
 The work began with an autobiographical timeline.
 It transformed into a study of themes relating to important milestones – time, communication, and lifetime learning.

 This research took a path that incorporated diverse elements such as French marriage globes, The Glass Bead Game by Hermann Hesse and the complexities of linguistics.
 There was a particular focus on the creation of new languages, particularly Solresol which uses colour and sound.
 Favourite techniques of beadwork, 3D textiles and bookmaking have been used to create colourful displays with layers of meaning.

 For the 2021 exhibition I began a sketchbook which I called Curious and I endeavoured to add cut-outs and flaps to each page to engage the viewer in a curious manner.

-This led to the idea, which I began to work on for this exhibition, based, very roughly, on the idea of the Rubric cube where each side has to be turned to the relevant colour.
+This led to the idea, which I began to work on for this exhibition, based, very roughly, on the idea of the Rubik cube where each side has to be turned to the relevant colour.

 My nine cubes have to be rotated to make up one of six designs all based on books where the title included the word curious.